learning1234embed/Neuro.ZERO/README.md

 **--network**: Which network to train.
 The example trains the extended network (--network=extended).
 **--data**: The train data.
 The example uses MNIST data for training (--data=mnist_data).

-5. Export the network architecture and parameters of the baseline network for MSP430FRXXXX binary generation.
+Step 5.
+Export the network architecture and parameters of the baseline network for MSP430FRXXXX binary generation.
 ```sh
 $ python NeuroZERO.py --mode=e --network=baseline
 [] Load NeuroZERO